 Drawing from the NASW Code of Ethics and Catholic Social Teaching, the CAPP Concentration is rooted in a notion of social justice which values the dignity and worth of the human person, the importance of human relationships, and an emphasis on the needs and empowerment of people who are vulnerable, oppressed, and living in poverty.

 In-Depth Advanced Education

-The foundation year curriculum gives students a solid grounding in theories of human behavior and development, social welfare policy, diversity, research, and generalist social work practice.
-The advanced year curriculum enables students to deepen their skills in policy analysis, community organizing, international social development, social planning, nonprofit management, ethics, and program evaluation.
+The foundation year curriculum gives students a solid grounding in theories of human behavior and development, social welfare policy, diversity, and generalist social work practice.
+The advanced year curriculum enables students to deepen their skills in policy analysis, community organizing, international social development, social planning, nonprofit management, ethics, and research.

 An M.S.W. with a Community, Administration and Policy Practice Concentration requires candidates to earn 30 credits in the Foundation Curriculum and 30 Credits in the Advanced Curriculum.
 Students also do an 8-month field practicum for 16 hours per week in their generalist practice year and 20 hours per week in their advanced practice year.